The Rom-Com Confusion

 And I started to wonder why my frustration with this movie was so overwhelming.
 That’s when it hit me: as Christians, we see the world differently.

-While we know that having God in a relationship will not instantaneously make someone romantically perfect, we know that things are fundamentally different for two people who follow Christ.
+We feel fear differently.
+We feel the pain of ourselves and each other differently.
+And, most importantly, we truly do view love differently.
+While we know that having God in a relationship will not instantaneously make someone romantically ideal, we know that things are fundamentally different for two people who follow Christ.
+There are different expectations.
+Conflict, forgiveness, celebration, priorities, sex—everything has a different filter on it.

 And we know that the proposal isn’t the end of the story but more likely the beginning.